La Isla Bonita: Live performances

 For the Confessions Tour, the song was reinterpreted with disco elements.
 Madonna wore a white leotard, performing in front of colorful island-themed visuals that Slant Magazines Ed Gonzalez said matched the "voluptuousness" of her choreography.
-One of the performances at London's Wembley Arena was included on The Confessions Tour live album (2007).
+One of the performances at London's Wembley Arena was included on the tour's live album (2007).
 In 2007, she collaborated with gypsy punk band Gogol Bordello for a "crazed hoedown" version at the London Live Earth concert.
 The gypsy theme carried over into the Sticky & Sweet Tour, where "La Isla Bonita" was mashed up with Gogol Bordello's "Lela Pala Tute" and reimagined with fiddles, accordions, and Romani musicians, including the Ukrainian group Kolpakov Trio.
-The Denver Post described it as the tour's standout moment.
-A performance from Buenos Aires was captured for the Sticky & Sweet Tour release (2010).
+The Denver Post described it as the tour's "brightest, boldest, most daring moment".
+A performance from Buenos Aires was captured for the tour's live album (2010).

 On the Rebel Heart Tour, "La Isla Bonita" was arranged as a flamenco piece featuring "stomps, claps, and shouts", as noted by The Hollywood Reporters Ashley Lee.
 Madonna wore matador-inspired attire adorned with Swarovski crystals.
-Pitchforks T. Cole Rachel highlighted the track as one of the most crowd-pleasing numbers of the night.
-The performance was included on the 2017 Rebel Heart Tour live album.
+Pitchforks T. Cole Rachel highlighted the track as one of "deafening arena-sized sing-alongs".
+The performance was included on the tour's 2017 live album.
 She also performed the song at Leonardo DiCaprio's annual fundraising gala in Saint-Tropez in 2017.

 The Madame X Tour featured Madonna as a Lisbon nightclub hostess, performing a cha-cha-chá mashup of "La Isla Bonita" and a song titled "Welcome to My Fado Club".
 She altered the lyrics to "my Portuguese lullaby".
 Kelli Skye Fadroski of the Los Angeles Daily News opined she "soared" through the performance.
 It was included in the 2021 concert film Madame X. On October 9, 2021, Madonna delivered a lounge-style rendition of the song during a private event at Marcus Samuelsson's Red Rooster restaurant in Harlem, performing it alongside Madame X (2019) album track "Dark Ballet" and the Cape Verdean coladeira song "Sodade".
 Madonna sang "La Isla Bonita" on the Celebration Tour, where it was mashed up with "Don't Cry for Me Argentina" (1996), accompanied by her son David Banda on guitar.
 Varietys Mark Sutherland called it a number of "sheer, irresistible pizazz".